istio/istio.io/content/en/docs/setup/additional-setup/external-istiod/index.md

 EOF
 {{< /text >}}

-Install the configuration in `user_cluster` in the <code>external-istiod</code> namespace:
+Install the configuration in `user_cluster`:

 {{< text bash >}}
 $ istioctl apply -f remote-config-cluster.yaml --context="${CTX_USER_CLUSTER}"
 {{< /text >}}

-You may notice the ingress gateway on the cluster is not running yet.
+You may notice the ingress gateway in `user_cluster` is not running yet.
 This is normal as the ingress gateway won't reach running until its external Istiod reaches running, which you will install next.

-### Setup external istiod on management cluster
+### Setup external istiod in the control plane cluster

 Create remote secret to allow external istiod in `external_cp_cluster` to access the `user_cluster`: